espressif/esp-dev-kits/docs/en/esp32h2/esp32-h2-devkitm-1/user_guide.rst

 This user guide will help you get started with ESP32-H2-DevKitM-1 and will also provide more in-depth information.

-ESP32-H2-DevKitM-1 is an entry-level development board based on Bluetooth® Low Energy and IEEE 802.15.4 combo modules ESP32-H2-MINI-1.
+ESP32-H2-DevKitM-1 is an entry-level development board based on Bluetooth® Low Energy and IEEE 802.15.4 combo module ESP32-H2-MINI-1 or ESP32-H2-MINI-1U.

-Most of the I/O pins on the ESP32-H2-MINI-1 module are broken out to the pin headers on both sides of this board for easy interfacing.
+Most of the I/O pins on the ESP32-H2-MINI-1/1U module are broken out to the pin headers on both sides of this board for easy interfacing.
 Developers can either connect peripherals with jumper wires or mount ESP32-H2-DevKitM-1 on a breadboard.

 .. figure:: ../../../_static/esp32-h2-devkitm-1/esp32-h2-devkitm-1-45-20230303.png
     :align: center